Distance from Strip: 5 – 10 Min.

 There are a couple things Las Vegas National has done to set themselves apart from the rest.
 First off, is building a small museum in their restaurant which hosts the "Las Vegas Golf Hall of Fame", whose mission is to celebrate and bring awareness to players, administrators, benefactors, groups, instructors, teams, and other worthy golfers who have served the game of golf in Las Vegas in a positive and meaningful way, whether through performance on the course, volunteerism, financial support, promotion, or other dedicated service.
 It has everything from pictures of Tiger Woods winning back in 1996, to memorabilia from local guys like Robert Gamez, Tommy Armour III, Edward Fryatt, the 1998 NCAA Championship Team from UNLV (which included Charley Hoffman), and Eric Dutt, who have all been instrumental in taking Las Vegas Golf to the next level on tour and in the boardroom.

-Keep this course in mind next time you are in Las Vegas especially if you have never played it.
+Keep this course in mind next time you are in Las Vegas, especially if you have never played it.
 Las Vegas National Golf Club is only 5-10 minutes from the Las Vegas Strip.
 The course has a full-size driving range, a practice chipping green, and practice putting greens.
-The club house has a golf shop and bar, with a snack bar at the range.
+The clubhouse has a golf shop and bar, with a snack bar at the range.
 The course runs Bermuda from tee to green and the greens have moderate to tricky breaks.
-Play true “Las Vegas” golf by playing one with history.
+Play true “Las Vegas” golf, by playing one with some history.

 Collared shirt, sleeveless blouse of conservative design, and non-denim, mid-length shorts or pants.